25 Ways to Appreciate Your Customers with a Thank You Email (2019)

 This will help extend the engagement level the user experiences upon registering.

-Essentially, automated Thank-you emails help maintain those high open rates and click-through rates.
+Essentially, automated Thank you email helps you maintain those high open rates and click-through rates.

 Suppose that you have already sent a “Thanks for signing up” email.